Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 5.1.3 Proof of tax payments for the authorities of the worker's country of residence

-The Finnish tax authorities provide statements of taxes paid to Finland through prepayment taxation.
+The Finnish tax authorities provide statements of taxes paid to Finland through taxation.
 You can use the statements as proof of tax payments for the tax authorities of your country of residence.
 This way, they are able to take account of any tax you paid to Finland, in order to avoid double taxation.

 5.1.4 Tax assessment in Finland